A Rugrats Chanukah: Plot

 On Chanukah, Grandma Minka reads a book about the meaning of the holiday to the babies Tommy, Chuckie, Phil and Lil.
 The babies imagine that they are the story's characters; Judah (Tommy) is outraged by King "Antonica", who has taken over the Jewish kingdom and forced Greek culture on its inhabitants.
 Judah leads an army of Jewish "Maccababies" to war against Antonica's Seleucid Empire, emerging victorious.
 The story is left unfinished as Minka stops to help make latkes in the kitchen with her daughter Didi.

 Meanwhile, Grandpa Boris is furious that Shlomo, a rival from his youth in Russia, is pictured in the local newspaper for playing the Greek king in the local synagogue's Chanukah play, where Boris is portraying Judah.
 The babies find out about Shlomo and form the impression that he truly is the Greek king, whom they dub the "Meanie of Chanukah".
 At the play that night, they attempt to storm on stage to defeat the "Meanie of Chanukah", but are stopped and taken into the synagogue's nursery.
 Angelica is in the nursery already and, vehement in her desire to watch a Christmas special that is airing that night, convinces the babies to help her break out and steal a television set from the custodian's office.

 Boris and Shlomo begin fighting on stage during the play, interrupting the production and inciting an intermission.
 Backstage, Shlomo, and Boris argue once more, with Boris mentioning Shlomo's dedication to his business pursuits over familial values.
 Shlomo informs Boris that he and his late wife were unable to bear children, making Boris feel sympathy for his rival.
-Angelica sprints backstage, bumping into Shlomo and inadvertently destroying the television set.
+Angelica sprints backstage, bumping into Shlomo and inadvertently destroying the television set, causing her to cry.
 Shlomo unsuccessfully tries to console her, but eventually lets Boris take over.
 Tommy hands Shlomo the Chanukah story book Minka read to the babies earlier; Boris convinces Shlomo to read it to the children.
 In the conclusion of the story, the Maccabees rededicate the Holy Temple, and discover that there is only enough oil to light the Temple's eternal flame for one day; miraculously, it remains lit for eight.
 Shlomo's reciting dissolves both the babies' assertion of him as the "Meanie of Chanukah" and his and Boris' rivalry.